UKHomeOffice/application-container-platform/how-to-docs/cert-manager.md

       secretName: example-tls
 ```

 A few things to note here; the cert-manager works with the custom resource `Certificate` when using ingress annotation what the cert-manager is doing is using another internal controller to pick up the ingress resources and create a Certificate resource on your behalf.
-Of course you caninstead define this directly yourself.
+Of course you can instead define this directly yourself.

 ```YAML
 apiVersion: certmanager.k8s.io/v1alpha1